 Lincoln’s Financial Health methodology, derived from Dr Lincoln’s PhD thesis, used a multivariate approach, whereby a unique set of financial ratios are calculated, combined and weighted to produce an insolvency risk score representing the overall Financial Health of a company.

 Dr Lincoln selected these ratios after analysing thousands of failed and successful companies to separate low-risk companies from high-risk companies and isolate indicators of potential failure.

-The model was refined in 2007 under the guidance of Assoc Professor Neville Norman using newer multi level modelling techniques to take into account new ratios that were previously unavailable but are now accessible because of new accounting regulations and reporting standards.
+The model was refined in 2007 under the guidance of Assoc Professor Neville Norman using newer multi-variate modelling techniques to take into account new ratios that were previously unavailable but are now accessible because of new accounting regulations and reporting standards.
 (Click here to learn more about Lincoln’s Financial Health Ratios)